Investors are behaving less like casino punters in China's stock markets

 "So I think the market has grown up.
 It has become less of a casino, more of a proper investment market."

-After slumping by 5.1 percent on Monday, the ChiNext .CHINEXTP stabilized around 30-month lows this week.
+After slumping by 5.1 percent on Monday, the ChiNext stabilized around 30-month lows this week.
 The index is almost 60 percent below a record high hit in June 2015, just before a sharp plunge in China's equity markets.

 Yet despite the losses, which contrast with the record highs hit by major stock markets globally, some analysts and investors consider ChiNext shares still overvalued as the index trades at 46 times earnings.